 Clinical Presentation and Diagnosis

 Patients with MDD present with a combination of emotional, physical, and cognitive symptoms.
 Table 60-1 lists the clinical presentation of patients with depression.
 Symptoms of a major depressive episode develop over days to weeks, but mild depressive and anxiety symptoms may be present for weeks to months prior to the onset of the full syndrome.
 Left untreated, major depressive episodes may last 6 months or more.
 A minority of patients experience chronic episodes that can last for at least 2 years.
-Approximately two-thirds of patients recover fully from major depressive episodes and return to usual mood and ...
+Approximately two-thirds of patients recover fully from major depressive episodes and return to ...